-141.1635 Financial review commission; membership; terms; compensation; travel and expenses; chairperson; conducting business at public meetings; writings subject to freedom of information act; bylaws; professional services; members and contractors or agents subject to MCL 15.321 to 15.330 and MCL 15.301 to 15.310; adoption of ethics policy; oath of office.
+141.1635 Financial review commission; membership; financial review commission for both qualified city and qualified school district; exception; terms; compensation; travel and expenses; chairperson; quorum; conducting business at public meetings; writings subject to freedom of information act; bylaws; professional services; members and contractors or agents subject to MCL 15.321 to 15.330 and MCL 15.301 to 15.310; adoption of ethics policy; oath of office.

-Sec.
-5. (1) Each commission shall consist of the following 9 members:

-(a) The state treasurer, who shall serve for the duration of his or her term of office.

-(b) The director of the department of technology, management, and budget or successor agency, or his or her designee, who shall serve for the duration of his or her term of office.

-(c) Three members appointed by the governor who have knowledge, skill, or experience in the field of business or finance and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, at least 1 of whom is a resident of that qualified city, and at least 1 of whom is a resident of this state who is not a resident of a qualified city.
+- Sec.
+5. (1) Except as otherwise provided in subsection (2), each commission shall consist of the following 9 members: - (a) The state treasurer, who shall serve for the duration of his or her term of office. - (b) The director of the department of technology, management, and budget or successor agency, or his or her designee, who shall serve for the duration of his or her term of office. - (c) Three members appointed by the governor who have knowledge, skill, or experience in the field of business or finance and who shall possess knowledge, training, skill, or experience in budgeting, revenue forecasting, debt management or borrowing, actuarial science, law, or business operations, at least 1 of whom Rendered Thursday, December 19, 2019 is a resident of that qualified city or qualified school district, and at least 1 of whom is a resident of this state who is not a resident of a qualified city or qualified school district.